Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Introduction

-Our main result is the following Delaunay-type classification result for $\Hss$: \begin{teo} Let be $\h\in\c$.
-Up to vertical translations, any complete, rotational $\h$-surface in the space $\Ekt$ is one of the following: \begin{itemize} \item[1.]
-The vertical cylinder with radius $x_0=2\left(\sqrt{4\h(0)^2+\kappa}+2\h(0)\right)^{-1}$ and constant mean curvature $\h(0)$.
-In $\sb$, this cylinder is a compact CMC torus. \item[2.]
+Our main result in this paper is the following Delaunay-type classification result for $\Hss$. \begin{teo} Let be $\h\in\c$.
+Up to vertical translations, any complete, rotational $\h$-surface in $\nil$ or $\sl$ is one of the following: \begin{itemize} \item[1.]
+The vertical cylinder with radius $x_0=2\left(\sqrt{4\h(0)^2+\kappa}+2\h(0)\right)^{-1}$ and constant mean curvature $\h(0)$. \item[2.]
 An embedded $\h$-sphere with strictly monotone angle function. \item[3.]
 A 1-parameter family of properly embedded $\h$-unduloids. \item[4.]
-A 1-parameter family of properly immersed (with self-intersections) $\h$-nodoids. \item[5.]
-An embedded $\h$-torus in the space $\skr$. \item[6.]
-An $\h$-surface in $\sb$ generated by rotating a union of curves meeting at a point of the antipodal fiber of the rotation axis. \end{itemize} \end{teo}
+A 1-parameter family of properly immersed $\h$-nodoids. \end{itemize} \end{teo}

-One of the major issues, which is a huge difference between $\Hss$ and CMC surfaces, is that the profile curve of the $\h$-nodoids of type $\mathit{4.}$ in Theorem \ref{teoremadelaunay} may be closed in $\Ekt$ spaces with $\kappa\leq0$.
-This configuration would lead to the existence of rotational embedded $\h$-tori, providing counterexamples to the Alexandrov problem for $\Hss$.

-In general, the Alexandrov problem for a class of surfaces $\mathcal{A}$ immersed in some ambient space $\mathcal{M}$ asks whether a compact and embedded surface $\sig\in\mathcal{A}$ is topologically a sphere.
-When $\mathcal{A}$ is the class of CMC surfaces and $\mathcal{M}$ is $\R^3$ this was originally proved by Alexandrov applying his celebrated argument of moving planes.
+One of the major issues is that the $\h$-nodoids of type $\mathit{4.}$ in Theorem \ref{teoremadelaunay} may end up closing.
+This configuration would lead to the existence of rotational embedded $\h$-tori, providing counterexamples to the \emph{Alexandrov problem} for $\Hss$.
+In general, the Alexandrov problem for a class of surfaces asks whether a compact, embedded surface is topologically a sphere.
+This problem was originally posed by Alexandrov for CMC surfaces in $\r3$ and proved by applying his celebrated argument of moving planes.

-However, the situation changes when $\mathcal{M}$ is an $\Ekt$ space.
-For $\kappa>0$, rotational CMC tori exist.
-For $\kappa<0$ and $\tau=0$, i.e. in $\hkr$, we can apply Alexandrov reflection technique with respect to vertical planes and conclude that a compact and embedded CMC surface is a topological sphere, and by the classification of Abresch-Rosenberg it must be the rotational canonical example.
-When $\kappa\leq0$ and $\tau\neq0$, i.e. in the spaces $\nil$ and $\sl$, the Alexandrov problem is still an outstanding open problem in the CMC theory.
+For CMC surfaces in $\Ekt$, the Alexandrov problem is fully solved in $\mkr$ and $\S^3_b$.
+In the Heisenberg space $\nil$ and the space $\sl$, the Alexandrov problem is still an outstanding, major open problem.
+Regarding $\Hss$, the Alexandrov problem in $\mkr$ and $\S^3_b$ is also solved.
+The main difference here is that for $\kappa\leq0$ and $\tau\neq0$, we give sufficient conditions for the non-existence of rotational $\h$-tori and also ensure the existence of rotational $\h$-tori for certain prescribed functions $\h\in\c$.